 Total Bus Time: 24 hours

 In La Paz, I said goodbye to the Chileans and I checked into the Sajama Hotel for the night.
 I went next door to Mozzarella for my favorite pizza in South America.
-I came back to the hotel and took my first shower in five days.
-I slept well that night and left for the bus terminal at 6am.
+After dinner, I came back to the hotel and took my first shower in five days.
+That night, I slept very well and left for the bus terminal at 6am.

 I settled into my full cama seat on the Nuevo Continente bus and woke up at the border.
 I passed through Bolivian and Peruvian passport control without any problems, had a salteña, and went back to sleep as soon as I got back on the bus.
 It was a long ride to Cusco and I arrived shortly after 9pm.